ankitnewjobs/ankitnewjobs/README.md

 Every day is a new opportunity for me to learn and grow as I love exploring the latest tools and technologies in the world of DevOps.
 I'm always excited to learn and try out new things!

-#### 🛠️ My Toolbox: AZURE CLOUD, Terraform, Jenkins, CI/CD, Python, Linux, Git/GitHub, Docker, Computer Networks
+#### 🛠️ My Toolbox: AZURE CLOUD, Terraform, Jenkins, CI/CD, Python, Linux, Git/GitHub, Docker, Computer Networks.

 🚀 Currently, I'm deeply engrossed in AZURE Cloud and Terraform.